Jane Munch: Psychiatrist for Heroes

 A smile broke on Captain Cold’s face as he said what everyone in the room was already thinking.
 “Oh, yes.
 It can.
 You are so fucked.”

-With furious speed and power, Mr. Invincible zoomed through the air and lifted Dr. Forkian off his crooked feet with a hard right swing, booming like thunder.
-Smashing against the far window, Dr. Forkian slid to the floor like a rag doll, his bulbous head sinking, unconscious.
+With furious speed and power, Mr. Invincible zoomed through the air and lifted Dr. Forkian off his crooked feet with a thunderous right swing.
+Dr. Forkian smashed against the far window and slid to the floor like a rag doll, his bulbous head sinking, unconscious.

 “That was a cool thing you did,” said Captain Cold, patting Mr. Invincible on the back.
 “You make me proud to be a hero.”